 - Heel spur syndrome

 - Plantar fasciitis

-Of the people who engage in these activities, those at highest risk for this disorder are the ones with a shortened Achilles tendon.
+People who have a shortened Achilles tendon are at high risk for this disorder.
 Such people tend to roll their feet too far inward when walking, and may bounce when they walk.
 A shortened tendon can be due to an inborn structural abnormality, or it can develop from regularly wearing high heels.
 Tight calf muscles can also increase the risk for Achilles tendinitis.